Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/lighting.md

-# 3D Lighting
+# 3D Advanced Lighting

-While lights can largely be used in a 2D context in Wallpaper Engine, certain features are reserved to interactions with 3D models.
+While lights can also be used in a 2D context in Wallpaper Engine, certain features are reserved to interactions with 3D models.
 If you are creating a purely 2D wallpaper or if you want to get a basic introduction to lights in Wallpaper Engine, see the 2D lighting tutorial:

 * [Real-Time Lighting & Reflections](/scene/lighting/introduction.md)

 ## 3D Shadow Casting

-3D shadows can be used per model and per light source.
+3D shadows can be configured per model and per light source.
 Shadows are supported by point lights, spot lights and directional lights.

 <video width="100%" controls loop autoplay>
   <source src="/videos/light_3d_shadows.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 To enable shadows, enable the **Cast shadow** option on each light source which is supposed to cast shadows.
-By default, all models have shadows enabled, but you can enable or disable shadows in each model by toggling the **Cast shadow** option on models.
-To ensure your wallpaper's performance is as high as possible, always think twice about enabling shadows on light sources and models.
+By default, all models have shadows enabled, but you can enable or disable shadows in each model by toggling the **Cast shadow** option.

+To ensure your wallpaper is as performant as possible, always think twice about enabling shadows on light sources and models.
 By disabling shadows on objects where they do not have a significant impact, you help to keep system usage low for your users.

 ## Volumetric Lighting